Sutadasuto/Ped_PVA_extractor/README.md

 ## Openvino support
 This branch adds support for Intel's Openvino development.
 Current version works either with CPU or MYRIAD.
 However, additional setup is needed beyond the above mentioned pre-requisites.
 Particularly, you need to setup Openvino in your machine; you can follow a detailed tutorial (for Ubuntu) here: https://docs.openvinotoolkit.org/2020.4/openvino_docs_install_guides_installing_openvino_linux.html

 **FOR FULL COMPATIBILITY** please follow the above mentioned tutorial after activating the conda environment provided in this repository (to allow Conda compatibility without interfering your system's python installation).
+Please notice the **Openvino version** is **2020.4** (previous versions may not work properly).

 A sample using a person detector model and a person reidentification model (from the ones provided by Intel here: https://github.com/openvinotoolkit/open_model_zoo) is included here.
 To use them, provide "openvino" as --detector and --reidentifier arguments.
 For example:
 ```